The history of Waikato Hospital part 2

 Lounge in Ward 18 at Waikato Hospital c.
 1948

-The Inspector General reported in 1887 that there was a need for the board to build a refuge for old people at Waikato Hospital.
+In 1887, the Inspector-General of Hospitals reported that there was a need for a refuge for elderly people at Waikato Hospital.

-At Waikato Hospital, in return for their keep, the able-bodied men were expected to work in the orchard and vegetable garden.
-When there was a problem with the windmill powered water pump which supplied the hospital, the men were instructed to do the pumping.
-Shirkers were not welcome to stay at the refuge.
-One resident received a letter from the hospital boards secretary stating -
+At Waikato Hospital, elderly male residents were expected to work in return for board and lodging.
+Able-bodied men tended the orchard and vegetable garden.
+When the windmill-powered water pump broke down, the men were instructed to pump water manually.
+Those unwilling to contribute were not welcome.
+One resident received a letter from the hospital board’s secretary warning:

 "I must request you to take your share of the work of the Refuge and unless you do so I shall have to report you to the Board.
 The fact of the Board receiving the amount of your pension does not mean that you are to be kept in idleness.
 You can leave the institution and support yourself outside if you like, but while you are an inmate you must observe the rules."
 4

-By the 20th century rest homes started to become a more attractive option.
-Some were established specifically for returning soldiers.
-After the war, women outnumbered men and New Zealand had one of the largest rates of rest home residency in the western world.
+By the early 20th century, rest homes began to emerge as more appealing alternatives.
+Some were established specifically for returned soldiers.
+Over time, the population began to shift, and women came to outnumber men.
+New Zealand eventually recorded one of the highest rates of rest home residency in the Western world.
 5